simolus3/drift/docs/docs/type_converters.md

 !!! warning "Caution with enums"

     It can be easy to accidentally invalidate your database by renaming your enum values.
     For instance, let's say we inserted a `Task` into the database in the above example and set its `Status` to `running`.
     Now we modify `Status` enum to rename `running` into `processing`:
     ```dart
     enum Status {
       none,
       processing,
       stopped,
       paused
     }
     ```
     When selecting the task, it won't be able to find the enum value `running` anymore, and will throw an error.

     For this reason, it's best to not modify the name of your enum values.
 Otherwise you'd need to bump your schema version and run a custom update statement to fix this.

 Also note that you can't apply another type converter on a column declared with an enum converter.

-## Using converters in drift
+## Using converters in drift files

 Type converters can also be used inside drift files.
 Assuming that the `Preferences` and `PreferenceConverter` are contained in